 Why choose this course?

-- You will take part in a residential field course in the UK or overseas during Year Two.
+- You will take part in a residential overseas field course (currently to Spain) during your second year.
 This will enable you to study wildlife in a range of habitats.
-Our previous students have surveyed:
+The field course includes studies on:

 Want to know more?

 *A nominal fee of less than £50 is required for UK residential field trips.
 Flights for overseas field trips are not included.
 Field trip costs for optional modules are subsidised, please ask for further details.

 - Skills for Scientists

 - Applied Habitat Management

 - Environmental Monitoring and GIS